-In two years of operation, the Chatham Shark Center has engaged over 23,000 individuals during its regular hours of operation, inspiring the public to get involved in shark conservation.
-The AWSC Community Outreach and Shark Conservation Intern will play a critical role in delivering our mission to visitors this summer, engaging guests of all ages and providing them with a memorable experience.
+In it’s three years of operation, the Chatham Shark Center has engaged 30,000 individuals during its regular hours of operation, inspiring the public to get involved in shark conservation.
+The AWSC Community Outreach and Ecotourism Intern will play a critical role in delivering our mission to visitors this summer, engaging guests of all ages and providing them with a memorable experience.
 The Internship is an intensive 14 week commitment, where most work weeks run Sunday to Thursday on an 830am-4pm schedule, with some weekend or evening work.
 The candidate will be given a schedule so they can plan accordingly for their summer.
 This is a two part internship that will provide the intern with the ability to develop their abilities in science communication, engage the community in shark education programs, and inspire shark conservation through working on one of our ecotourism programs.

 Science Communication and Ecotourism

 For this part of the internship, one will work in the field in partnership with Chatham Bars Inn (CBI).
 We have an ecotourism program that we run in conjunction with CBI, in which visitors pay to go out on a small boat to learn about shark biology, the ongoing research projects, and pull up a shark receiver to see if any tagged sharks have been in the harbor.
 The intern will be trained to lead this program and engage guests, as well as bring up the receiver and offload the data.
 This program runs twice a week from July through August.
 The intern will also accompany a biologist to assist in downloading the data off of other shark receivers located around Massachusetts.
 (This may only happen 3-4 times over the summer)